Existence and behavior of steady solutions on an interval for general hyperbolic-parabolic systems of conservation laws: Asymptotic limits II : General case

 As all conditions are open ones, for solutions lying near a {\it noncharacteristic} steady solution, the operant boundary conditions are of the standard type considered in hyperbolic initial boundary value theory, hence in this local setting {\it the formal description of Gisclon-Serre may indeed be extended sensibly to the case of a bounded interval,} as follows also by the original observations of \cite{GS94,G96,GMWZ10}.
-However, conditions \eqref{sublBC} and \eqref{superrBC}, when in effect, are not consistent with standard hyperbolic flow, but rather a new ``obstacle'' type boundary condition.
+However, the range-restrictions on these boundary conditions are not not consistent with standard noncharacteristic hyperbolic theory, but rather a new ``obstacle'' type boundary condition.
 Thus, both near the characteristic double layer type solutions, for which \eqref{sublBC} may enter, or in the gobal, large-amplitude setting where \eqref{superrBC} comes into play, it seems a very interesting open problem whether such a boundary condition can determine a reasonable hyperbolic flow.
 We emphasize for the case of double layer solutions that {\it even small perturbations of the background steady state lead to consideration of nonstandard boundary condition \eqref{sublBC}}.
-This might be called ``subcharacteristic type,'' bridging as it does between sub- and supercharacteristic boundary conditions, and seems one of the more interesting aspects of the investigations of this section.
+This might be called ``transcharacteristic-type,'' bridging as it does between sub- and supersonic boundary conditions, and seems one of the more interesting aspects of the investigations of this section.

 More generally, the questions of global existence for large-amplitude data for the viscous problem on the interval, and convergence to a vanishing viscosity limit seem very interesting, especially in the isentropic case where the entropy-based method of {\it compensated compactness} has so been successful on the whole-line problem \cite{CP10,D83,S86}.
 One may ask in particular whether or not boundary entropy conditions as in \cite{DL88} might agree with the standard and nonstandard boundary conditions derived by viscous profile considerations above.